What Successful Entrepreneurs Do Weekly To Increase Profits

 • Metrics tied to whatever you are currently focused on

-Next, in order to be profitable (and stay that way!), you’ll need access to current metrics and your quarterly plan benchmarks to see where you are, as well as brainstorm ideas to meet those goals and numbers, in each of the following areas:
+Next, to be profitable (and stay that way!), you’ll need access to current metrics and your quarterly plan benchmarks to see where you are, as well as brainstorm ideas to meet those goals and numbers, in each of the following areas:

 • Lead generation: How are you getting people on your list, lead magnet, or Facebook group?
 Why they should be following you?
 Are they a lead, potential buyer, or existing funnels?